 From time to time, the Radio Station is party to various pending claims and legal proceedings.
-Although the outcome cannot be forecast with certainty, it is the opinion of management and appropriate legal counsel that the likelihood is remote that any such claims or proceedings will have a material adverse effect on the Radio Station's financial position or results of operations.
+Although the outcome cannot be forecast with certainty, management is unaware of any such claims or proceedings that will have a material adverse effect on the Radio Station's financial position or results of operations.